theturboturnip/mphil-thesis/RISE/6_concl.md

-library (900 lines of code), a RISC-V emulator supporting multiple architecture extensions (5,300 LoC), a fork of CHERI-Clang supporting CHERI-RVV (400 changed LoC), and test programs for the emulator (3,000 LoC[^48]).
+library (900 lines of code), a RISC-V emulator supporting multiple architecture extensions (5,300 LoC), a fork of CHERI-Clang supporting CHERI-RVV (400 changed LoC), and test programs for the emulator (3,000 LoC).
 Developing these artifacts provided enough information to make conclusions for the initial hypotheses.

 Based on the hypotheses examined in this summary and the original dissertation,